WanqingXia/UR-gym/README.md

 -   **UR5ObsReach-v1**: Focuses on the robot's capability to reach a designated coordinate by aligning its position while navigating through an environment with static obstacles.

--   **UR5StaReach-v1**: Enhances the robot's precision in reaching a designated coordinate with both position and orientation alignment, in the presence of static obstacles.
+-   **UR5StaReach-v1**: Enhances the robot's precision in reaching a designated coordinate with both position and orientation alignment in the presence of static obstacles.

 -   **UR5DynReach-v1**: Challenges the robot to reach a specified coordinate, aligning both position and orientation in a dynamic environment with moving obstacles.